Sereno1710/feup-lbaw/er.md

 </td>
 <td>

-Bidders are authenticated users who are participating in a auction by bidding in it, making it possible to see all the current auctions that he is bidding on and receiving notifications with auction changes.
+Bidders are authenticated users who are participating in a auction by having bid on it.
+They can see all the current auctions that he is bidding on and receive notifications when a change occurs in them.

 </td>
 </tr>